Abbeygreen Church: The First Free Church of Scotland Presbytery of Lanark meeting

-The North Church Response to the Presbytery Decisions
+The North Church response to the Presbytery decisions

 Following communication of the decisions of the first Presbytery meeting, the North Church congregation decided to hear the Rev. John Milwain, a preacher from the nearby Reformed Presbyterian Church at Ponfeigh, near Douglas Water, on the Sabbath day (Sunday) the Free Church had chosen to preach it vacant.
 The North Church session and congregation called Rev. Milwain, and on his acceptance of the call the North Church transferred (both property and congregation) to the Reformed Presbyterian Church with a portion of the congregation choosing to unite with Lesmahagow Free Church.
 The transfer was completed on 4 March 1844 and the ministry was shared between Ponfeigh and Lesmahagow North Church for a time until moderation was granted on 28 April 1845.
 On 10 August 1846, Rev. McMeekin (or Macmeeken) was called as minister to the North church and ordained on 30 December 1846.
 However, due to financial difficulty, the North Church congregation was dissolved in 1869 and therefore did not survive to the time when a majority of the Reformed Presbyterian Church united with the Free Church of Scotland in 1876.
 Subsequently, the church building was modified and became the village hall, and from 1887, the Jubilee Hall, at the celebration of the Golden Jubilee of Queen Victoria.
-The building was demolished to make way for a house build in late August 2021.
+The building was demolished to make way for a house, which was built in late August 2021.